 Yes, what about food?
-A question which had not occurred to me before going to Spain and France to start my first Camino.
-I have had the pleasure of traveling in Spain and France on numerous occasions before and I love their food.
-Compared to the usual British cuisine I find it more tasty.
+A question that had not occurred to me before going to Spain and France to start my first Camino.
+I have had the pleasure of traveling to Spain and France on numerous occasions before and I love the food.
+Compared to the usual British cuisine I find it tastier.

 The Pilgrims Menu

 During the first two weeks, I ate out every night.
 In every town and village along the way, you will see the option of the pilgrim’s menu.
 It is stated as three courses normally.
 However, the three are not like you would expect in your local restaurant.
 The starter is normally a small bowl of pasta or if you are lucky a salad.
 I hope you like chicken.
 The main course of the menu was nearly always chicken – I did get a bit tired of it.
 The third course is normally fruit or yogurt.
 When I say fruit I mean an apple or an orange put down in front of you.

 The Pilgrim’s menu will normally include wine or water.
 I found the menu fine, it was enough to fill me and I am a big guy.
 I was never left hungry.

 In the morning I just wanted coffee to start with.
 I had a snack bar that I had bought the day before most of the time.
 Then I would walk to the first bar.
 It would normally be full of pilgrims getting breakfast and like me their first coffee of the day.